ak28pujy/MW-CRG/README.md

     2. ```python app.py```
 3. Make sure that the correct API keys are set.
 These can be changed under Menu and then Settings.
 ## Files in the repository
 main.py: Main script that drives data collection, analysis and reporting.
-It uses both the Google API and the OpenAI API to collect relevant information about a given company (e.g. BMW) and generate a summary report.
+It uses both the Google API and the OpenAI API to collect relevant information about a given company and generate a summary report.

 app.py: A GUI application created with PyQt6.
 Allows users to enter various settings and search criteria and start the extraction process.

-pdf.py: Help functions for creating PDF documents from text data.

 counttokens.py: Helper functions for counting tokens in a given message or list of messages, useful for working with the OpenAI API.